MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **SlideshowViewLoadTime** – Time taken by slideshow to load.

-#### Office.PowerPoint.PPT.Android.RehearseView.Errors

-Event triggered when any error occurs.
-This event will help us know the errors that user has faced and will help keep the Presenter Coach performant on mobile.

-The following fields are collected:

-- **Session id:string** – rehearsal session id

-- **RehearsalEventCode:int** – rehearsal error code

 #### Office.PowerPoint.PPT.Android.RehearseView.RehearsalSummaryPage

 Event triggered when summary page is loaded.
 This event helps us in capturing the performance of summary page.
 It tells how much time it takes for rehearsal summary service page to load on client.
 It is required to keep the feature performant.